Everett C. Leigh

 -

 Beyond music and academics, Everett excels as a champion swimmer and Taekwondo Black Belt.
-As a distinguished writer, his articles are featured in school publications, and his exceptional work has been selected for prestigious competitions including the Chapman University Writing Contest, New York Times, and John Locke writing competitions.
-His literary work bridges science, arts, and social justice, creating compelling narratives that inspire action.
-His expertise in Pokémon lore and love of world travel reveal a curious mind finding joy in diverse interests and cultural exploration.
+As a distinguished writer, he has earned national recognition through YoungArts and the National Scholastic Art & Writing Awards, with articles featured in school publications and exceptional work selected for prestigious competitions including the Chapman University Writing Contest, the New York Times Student Contest, and the John Locke Writing Competition.
+His literary work bridges science, the arts, and social justice, crafting compelling narratives that inspire action.
+Outside the classroom, his deep knowledge of Pokémon lore and passion for world travel reveal a curious, joyful mind that finds wonder in both imaginative worlds and real cultural exploration.

 The Vision: At fifteen, Everett has already demonstrated that excellence becomes not a personal achievement, but a tool for collective elevation.
 Through EverEverest and his continued leadership at Opus Music Foundation, he doesn't just advocate for equal opportunity—he creates it, one student, one performance, and one breakthrough at a time.